GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 {% BrowserCompat 'api.LayoutShift' %}

 {% Aside 'key-term' %}
-  Cumulative Layout Shift (CLS) is an important, user-centric metric for measuring [visual stability](/user-centric-performance-metrics/#types-of-metrics) because it helps quantify how often users experience unexpected layout shifts&mdash;a low
+  Cumulative Layout Shift (CLS) is a stable Core Web Vital metric.
+It is an important, user-centric metric for measuring [visual stability](/user-centric-performance-metrics/#types-of-metrics) because it helps quantify how often users experience unexpected layout shifts&mdash;a low